Swearing: why do children do it?

-Speak to your child about his choice of words, rather than ignoring his behaviour.
-Your child might or might not fully understand a swear word’s meaning.
-But school-age children do understand that words can hurt or offend others.
+If you know why your child is swearing, it can help you to decide on the best way to respond.
+It’s usually a good idea to speak with school-age children and pre-teens about their choice of words.
+They might or might not fully understand a swear word’s meaning.
+But they do understand that words can hurt or offend others.

 Your reaction will influence whether your child swears again.
+For example, if you laugh or react strongly, your child might enjoy the attention and be more likely to do it again.
 Stay calm and explain clearly that the word your child used is not OK.
 You could also explain that the word might hurt other people’s feelings.
 This will go a long way towards preventing future swearing.

-If your family has rules about swearing, it’ll be easier to point out when your child is using unacceptable language.
-For example, you might say, ‘Remember, that’s not a word we use in our home’.
+If you have family rules about respectful language, it’ll be easier to point out when your child is using unacceptable language.
+For example, you might say, ‘Please use a more respectful word’, or ‘Remember, that’s not a word we use in our home’.

 And it’s less confusing for children if the rules about swearing apply to adults as well as children.
 If you want your children to avoid swearing, you and the other adults in your home need to avoid it too.